Paula Sims teaches leadership classes and serves as an executive coach at UNC Kenan-Flagler.

-Most recently she served as the chief integration officer for The Duke Energy and Progress Energy merger and senior vice president of corporate development and improvement for Progress Energy.
-Sims and her Duke Energy counterpart spearheaded the company’s efforts to combine systems and structures to create the nation’s largest electric utility.
+She served as the chief integration officer for The Duke Energy and Progress Energy merger and senior vice president of corporate development and improvement for Progress Energy.
+She and her Duke Energy counterpart spearheaded the company’s efforts to combine systems and structures to create the nation’s largest electric utility.

 She is the vice chairman of the Meredith College Board of Trustees.